vseryakov/backendjs/README.md

     - mtime - exact timestamp of the message

 - `/message/get`
+  Read all new messages, i.e. the messages that never been read or issued `/message/archive` call.

+  Parameters:
+   - `_archive` - if set to 1, all returned messages will be archived automatically, so no individual /message/read call needed
+   - `_delete` - if set to 1, all returned messages will be deleted, not archived

+  Example:

+        # Get all new messages
+        /message/get

+        # Get all new messages and archive them
+        /message/get?_archive=1

+        # Get all new messages from the specific sender
+        /message/get?sender=12345

+- `/message/get/archive`
+  Receive archived messages.
+The images are not returned, only link to the image in `icon` property of reach record, the actual image data must be retrieved separately.

+  Parameters:
-  Receive messages, the parameter `mtime` defines which messages to get, if omitted all messages will be returned.
-By `mtime` it is possible to specify that only messages received since that time to return, it must be in milliseconds since midnight GMT on January 1, 1970, this is what
+   - `mtime` - if specified then only messages received since that time will be retirned, it must be in milliseconds since midnight GMT on January 1, 1970, this is what
      Date.now() return in Javascript.
-The images are not returned, only link to the image in `icon` property of reach record, the actual image data must be retrieved separately.

-  When `sender` is specified then all messages from given sender will be returned.
+  - `sender` - if specified then all messages from the given sender will be returned.

   NOTE: The `mtime` is when the backend server received the message, if client and the server clocks are off this may return wrong data or not return anything at all, also because the arrival order of the messages cannot be guaranteed, sending fast multiple messages may be received in different order by the backend and this will